oopsmonk/documentation/channels/1.0/tutorials/build-a-messaging-app.md

     use crate::api_author::send_message::send_signed_message;
     ```

-2. In the `main()` function, connect to an IOTA node and change the default settings to use [remote proof of work](root://getting-started/0.1/transactions/proof-of-work.md)
+2. In the `main()` function, connect to a node and change the default settings to use remote proof of work

     ```rust
     let mut client = iota_client::Client::new("https://nodes.devnet.iota.org:443");